 Insight 2 is a comprehensive metering and audio analysis plugin developed by iZotope.
 It's designed to provide visual feedback on the sound quality and loudness of audio content, making it an invaluable tool for post-production and mixing engineers.

 Understanding LUFS is important, but loudness is ultimately only one piece of the puzzle to making a great podcast.
-Try Resound to automatically edit, mix, and master your podcast today.
+Try Resound for FREE to automatically edit, mix, and master your podcast today.